Benjamin of Tudela

-Early life
+Personal life

-Little is known of his early life, apart from the fact that he was from the Navarrese town of Tudela in what is now Spain.
-Today, a street in the aljama (former Jewish quarter) is named after him.
+Little is known of his personal life, apart from the fact that he was a native of Tudela in the Kingdom of Navarre, that he lived during the second half of the 12th century and that his father's name was Jonah.
+He is often referred to as Rabbi by non-Jewish sources, although there is no reliable evidence that he was ever one.

 Journey

 There is no consensus among scholars as to Benjamin of Tudela's exact route, although most scholars believe from his itinerary that he travelled on a popular route frequented by travelers at the time.
 Benjamin set out on his journey from the northeast Iberian Peninsula around 1165, in what may have begun as a pilgrimage to the Holy Land.
 It has been suggested he may have had a commercial motive as well as a religious one.
 Several times the subject shows an interest in the coral trade, perhaps as a professional gem-merchant.
 On the other hand, he may have intended to catalog the Jewish communities en route to the Land of Israel to provide a guide where hospitality could be found for Jews traveling to the Holy Land, or for those fleeing oppression elsewhere.
 He stopped frequently, meeting people, visiting places, describing occupations, and giving a demographic count of Jews in each town and country that he visited.
-Benjamin provided his own evaluations of various cultures he encountered and, sometimes, drew parallels between customs he encountered.

-His journey began in Zaragoza, farther down the valley of the Ebro to Tarragona, Barcelona, and Girona, whence he proceeded north to France, then set sail from Marseilles.
-After visiting Genoa, Lucca, Pisa, and Rome, he went to Greece and Constantinople, then set off across Asia.
+Benjamin provided his own evaluations of various cultures he encountered and, sometimes, drew parallels between customs he encountered.His journey began in Zaragoza, farther down the valley of the Ebro to Tarragona, Barcelona, and Girona, whence he proceeded north to France, then set sail from Marseille.
+After visiting Genoa, Lucca, Pisa, Florence and Rome, he went to Greece and Constantinople, then set off across Asia.
 He visited Syria, Lebanon, the Land of Israel, and northern Mesopotamia (which he called Shinar) before reaching Baghdad.
 From there he went to Persia, then cut back across the Arabian Peninsula to Egypt and North Africa, returning to the Iberian Peninsula in 1173.
 In his travels, he described a significant Jewish community somewhere around modern-day Ethiopia.
-While it appears clear that such a community existed, scholars still struggle to decide where in Africa he actually visited—a lack of uniform spelling makes it hard to distinguish what places Benjamin and other contemporary writer travel writers are actually referencing.
+While it appears clear that such a community existed, scholars still struggle to decide where in Africa he actually visited—a lack of uniform spelling makes it hard to distinguish what places Benjamin and other contemporary travel writers are actually referencing.